 5. Add vertical blinds for a contemporary feel

 Often a cost-effective solution as well as a flexible one, vertical door blinds have shaken off their dated office image.
-Vertical blinds can help draw attention to the grand scale of large windows and patio doors, or make a small window feel taller by drawing the eye upwards – ideal in a small kitchen.
+Vertical blinds can help draw attention to the grand scale of large windows and patio doors, or make a small window feel taller by drawing the eye upwards – ideal in a small kitchen design.

 6. Control the temperature with thermal blinds